-Drew Sikkink is in his seventh season as an assistant football coach at Central.
+Drew Sikkink is in his eighth season as an assistant football coach at Central.

 An Urbandale native, Sikkink is a 2006 Central graduate and played offensive line for the Dutch, receiving the P.H.
 Kuyper Award in 2005.
 He was a recruiting intern in the spring of 2006.
 Sikkink also serves as a residence hall director.